Paisios of Mount Athos: Monastic life

 In 1950, having completed his service, he went to Mount Athos: first to Fr.
-Kyril, the future abbot of Koutloumousiou Monastery, and then to Esphigmenou Monastery (although he was not supportive of their later opposition to the Ecumenical Patriarchate).
+Kyril, the future abbot of Koutloumousiou Monastery, and then to Esphigmenou Monastery.

-Arsenios, having been a novice for four years, was tonsured a Rassophore monk on 27 March 1954, and was given the name Averkios.
+Arsenios, having been a novice for four years, was tonsured a Rassophore monk on 27 March 1954 and was given the name Averkios.

-Soon after, Averkios went to the (then) idiorrhythmic brotherhood of Philotheou monastery, where his uncle was a monk.
-While there, he was in obedience to Symeon.
+Soon after, he went to the (then) idiorrhythmic brotherhood of Philotheou monastery, where his uncle was a monk.
+While there, he was under the obedience of Symeon.
 On 12 March 1957, Symeon tonsured Averkios to the Small Schema, giving him the name Paisios, in honour of the indefatigable Metropolitan of Caesarea, Paisios II, whose native village was Pharasa.

-In 1958, Paisios was asked to spend some time in and around his home village so as to support the faithful against the proselytism of Protestant groups.
+In 1958, Paisios was asked to spend some time in and around his home village to support the faithful against the proselytism of Protestant groups.
 He greatly encouraged the faithful there, helping many people.
-Afterwards, in 1962, he left to visit Saint Catherine's Monastery on Sinai where he stayed for two years.
-During this time he became beloved of the Bedouins who benefited from his presence both spiritually as well as materially as Paisios used the money he received from the sale of his carved wooden handicraft to buy the Bedouins' food.
+Afterwards, in 1962, he left to visit Saint Catherine's Monastery on Sinai, where he stayed for two years.
+During this time, he became beloved by the Bedouins, who benefited from his presence both spiritually and materially, as Paisios used the money he received from the sale of his carved wooden handicrafts to buy food for them.

 On his return to Mt.
-Athos in 1964, Paisios took up residence at the Skete of Iviron before moving to Katounakia at the southernmost tip of Mt.
-Athos for a short stay in the wilderness there.
-Paisios' failing health may have been part of the reason for his departure from there.
-In 1966 he had a lung surgery.
-It was during this time of hospitalization that his long friendship with the then young sisterhood of St. John the Theologian in Souroti, just outside Thessaloniki, began.
-During his operation, he needed a large amount of blood and a group of novices from the monastery donated blood to save him.
+Athos in 1964, Paisios took up residence at the Skete of Monastery of Iviron before moving to Katounakia, at the southernmost tip of Mt.
+Athos, for a short stay in the wilderness there.
+Paisios' failing health may have been part of the reason for his departure.
+In 1966, he underwent lung surgery.
+It was during this period of hospitalization that his long friendship with the then-young sisterhood of St. John the Theologian in Souroti, just outside Thessaloniki, began.
+Paisios would place the relics of Arsenios the Cappadocian in this monastery.
+During his operation, he needed a large amount of blood, and a group of novices from the monastery donated blood to save him.